aaboungab/DevOps-Core-Practical-Project/README.md

 ```

 **CI pipeline version 1 - areas of improvement:**
-- configuration of the swarm cluster
+- Configuration of the swarm cluster

 The docker swarm cluster had to be configured manually in this version.
 My cluster consisted of 2 nodes which I had to SSH into to get the cluster up and running.
 This was quite inefficient as the configuration steps could have been automated.

 <a name="ci2"></a>